Weft and Warp ( a documentary by Jean Claire Dy/work-in-progress)

 JEAN CLAIRE DY

 Claire is currently an Assistant Professor of the Communication and Media Studies program of the University of the Philippines Visayas.
-In the past, she headed MindaNews TV, the now defunct convergence media component of MindaNews where she also worked as a correspondent and travel editor.
-In the past, Claire has taught in the Creative Writing and Media Arts programs of the University of the Philippines Mindanao and recently was a Visiting Lecturer at the Convergent Media Lab of the Cheung Kong School of Journalism and Communications in the People’s Republic of China.
+In the past, she headed MindaNews TV, the now-defunct convergence media component of MindaNews where she also worked as a correspondent and travel editor.
+She also taught in the Creative Writing and Media Arts programs of the University of the Philippines Mindanao and recently was a Visiting Lecturer at the Convergent Media Lab of the Cheung Kong School of Journalism and Communications in the People’s Republic of China.

 Lendz Barinque is a filmmaker and producer who has helped produce several feature films and documentaries distributed nationwide and screened in international film festivals.
-He studied Digital Filmmaking at the International Academy for Film and Television.
-He is currently pursuing a bachelors degree at Silliman University and is currently finishing a collection of stories for an upcoming publication.
+He received a Diploma in Digital Filmmaking at the International Academy for Film and Television.
+He holds a Bachelors degree in Creative Writing at Silliman University and is currently finishing a collection of stories for an upcoming publication.